micahcantor/blog/content/blog/crafting-interpreters-typed-racket.md

   (end-scope! r))
 ```

-Where `begin-scope!` and `end-scope!` are helper functions that push and pop off the scope stack respectively.
+We push on a scope with `begin-scope!`, resolve all the statements in the block, then pop off the scope with `end-scope!`.
 This isn't bad, but since we reuse this pattern in a few other places, we can make it a bit cleaner by introducing a macro, `with-scope`:

 ```racket
 (define-syntax-rule (with-scope r body ...)